jerminal/SoundMaster/README.md

 Supported Formats
 -------------------

-For best results, use 16 bit .caf.
-You can convert your music files to .caf using afconvert utility.
+For best results use .caf files.
+You can convert your music files to .caf format using afconvert utility.

 For background music (mono):